 4 traditional Japanese Mochigashi that are made without using rice

-Mochi (餅) is a traditional Japanese food that is known as rice cakes.The food is not only used as ingredients for traditional Japanese cuisine, but also used as ingredients for confections.
+Mochi (餅) is the traditional Japanese food known as rice cakes.The sticky food is not only used as an ingredient for traditional Japanese cuisine, but also used as an ingredient for confections.

 Actually there are various types of Mochigachi (餅菓子), or Japanese Mochi sweets, many of which have a long history and are made from glutinous rice or non-glutinous rice.

-For example, Daifuku Mochi (大福餅) (Amazon.com) is a representative of the mochi confection made from glutinous rice, and Kashiwa Mochi (柏餅) is a representative of the mochi sweet made from non-glutinous rice.
+For example, Daifuku Mochi (大福餅) (Amazon.com) is a representative of the mochi confection made from glutinous rice, while Kashiwa Mochi (柏餅) is a representative of the mochi confection made from non-glutinous rice.

 2 traditional Japanese Mochigashi (Mochi sweets) that are made from starch

-Kuzumochi (葛餅) is a simple jelly-like sweet that is traditionally made from Kuzu (arrowroot) starch, sugar, and water.Today many of the confections available in Japan are made from potato starch because there aren’t many Kuzu starch supplies.This case applies to Kuzukiri (葛きり) too.
+Kuzumochi (葛餅) is a simple jelly-like sweet that is traditionally made from Kudzu (arrowroot) starch, sugar, and water.Today many of the confections available in Japan are made from potato starch because there aren’t many Kudzu starch supplies.This case applies to Kuzukiri (葛きり) too.